CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 |    1    |    0    |    T2   |
 |    1    |    1    |    T3   |

+Its live circuit is embedded below:

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/758" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

-## Most Significant Bit (MSB) Delector
+## Most Significant Bit (MSB) Detector
-The MSB delector gives as output the bit position of the most-significant-bit of the input.
+The MSB detector gives as output the bit position of the most-significant-bit of the input.
 In other words, it tells us at which bit position the right-most one is located.
-An enable input is also provided to activate/deactivate the MSB delector.
-The bit position of the MSB is also shown in decimal form within the body of the MSB delector.
+An enable input is also provided to activate/deactivate the MSB detector.
+The bit position of the MSB is also shown in decimal form within the body of the MSB detector.

-Consider an MSB delector with a four-bit input.
-It's live circuit is embeded below:
+Consider an MSB detector with a four-bit input.
+Its live circuit is embedded below:
 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/759" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

-## Least Significant Bit (LSB) Delector
+## Least Significant Bit (LSB) Detector
-The LSB delector gives as output the bit position of the least-significant-bit of the input.
+The LSB detector gives as output the bit position of the least-significant-bit of the input.
 In other words, it tells us at which bit position the left-most one is located.
-An enable input is also provided to activate/deactivate the LSB delector.
-The bit position of the LSB is also shown in decimal form within the body of the LSB delector.
+An enable input is also provided to activate/deactivate the LSB detector.
+The bit position of the LSB is also shown in decimal form within the body of the LSB detector.

-Consider an LSB delector with a four-bit input.
-It's live circuit is embeded below:
+Consider an LSB detector with a four-bit input.
+Its live circuit is embedded below:
 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/761" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Priority Encoder